 If you measure, you need to be ready to act.
 Many organisations review the results of a survey but don't act on it.
-There's nothing worse than asking your employees for their opinion and not doing anything with their feedback.
-Be as mindful and transparent as possible about what you want to do with the information once it's collated and how you're going to use it.
+There is nothing worse than asking your employees for their opinion and not doing anything with their feedback.
+Be as mindful and transparent as possible about what you want to do with the information once its collated and how you are going to use it.
 Be transparent, as line managers in particular will need to be equipped on how to act on the information.

-Another way to measure engagement is through one-to-one meetings with employees, or at an employee exit interview.
+Another way to measure engagement is through one-to-one meetings with employees, or at a staff exit interview.